Viridian (album): Influences

 The recordings on Viridian, in particular the songs "River of Sand", "Waiting on the Night" and "When I Was in Love With You", were said to evoke the sounds of progressive folk rock that emerged in the 1960s.
 The progressive nature of The Greencards' bluegrass sound has been compared to Nickel Creek and Alison Krauss & Union Station's own musical work to expand bluegrass.

-The lyrics on "When I Was in Love With You" were cited as among the most striking on Viridian, and were based in part by McLoughlin on an 1896 poem, "A Shropshire Lad", by Alfred Edward Housman, the English poet.
+The lyrics on "When I Was in Love With You" were cited as among the most striking on Viridian, and were based in part by McLoughlin on a poem from the 1896 collection, A Shropshire Lad, by Alfred Edward Housman, the English poet.
 The song was described as a "Pogues-like romp."
 In a review of Viridian, Embo Blake of Hybrid Magazine noted Carol Young's vocal skill, as she "effortlessly diphthongs cadence" on the track "Waiting On The Night".

 According to ABC News in Dallas/Fort Worth, the album has a traditional bluegrass core, with a worldly flavor.
 Doug Lancio, a producer who had previously worked with Patty Griffin, was said to have been a positive factor in the success of Viridian.
 Prior to the 2007 album, Lancio had not previously worked with The Greencards.